jelle619/Boot2Win/README.md

 sudo grub2-mkconfig -o "$(readlink -e /etc/grub2.conf)"
 ```

-The following command should be used if you're using UEFI on Fedora instead:
+In some cases, also the following command should be used if you're using UEFI on Fedora:

 ```bash
 sudo grub2-mkconfig -o "$(readlink /etc/grub2-efi.cfg)"